 The following section describes the benefits that may become payable to the NEOs in connection with their termination of employment with us or in connection with a change of control.
+We did not make any policy changes in 2022 in connection with any terminations under our 2022 Restructuring Plan.
 Please see "Compensation Discussion and Analysis-Severance and Change of Control Benefits" for a discussion of how the payments and benefits presented below were determined.